zilexa/Homeserver/filesystem/README.md

 ## A Modern Homeserver _filesystem_

 Technologies used:
-- BtrFS, the most advanced filesystem.
+- [BtrFS](https://linuxhint.com/btrfs-filesystem-beginner-guide/), the most advanced filesystem.
-- MergerFS (optionally) if you want to add a fast cache to your drive pool.
+- [MergerFS](https://github.com/trapexit/mergerfs#description) (optionally/recommended) if you want to add a fast cache to your drive pool.
+Explaination here: [Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching).
-- SnapRAID-btrfs, reap the benefits for home use of SnapRAID-btrfs over BTRFS-RAID.
+- [SnapRAID](http://www.snapraid.it/faq#whatisit) via [Snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs#faq), reap the benefits for home use of SnapRAID-btrfs over BTRFS-RAID.
-- btrbk, the default tool for a wide variety of backup purposes.
+- [btrbk](https://github.com/digint/btrbk), the default tool for a wide variety of backup purposes.
-- nocache, to allow use of rsync without caching (safe).
+- [nocache](https://github.com/Feh/nocache#nocache---minimize-filesystem-caching-effects)-rsync, only for a specific task (see MergerFS Tiered Caching).

 Why BtrFS?
 - It is stable, used for years by major cloud providers and tech companies.
 It did get a bad reputation because of bugs in the past.
 Emphasis on past.
 In some consumber Linux distributions, it is the default filesystem.